terpak/DM2193FA2014/week_01/deliverables.md

 #Reading Responses

 ###[PROGRAMMING IS NOT A CRAFT](http://dannorth.net/2011/01/11/programming-is-not-a-craft/)
+I don't like this article, plain and simple.
+It oversimplifies the art of creating a program to the point that it sounds like the author has absolutely no programming experience themselves.
+He uses Visual Basic as an example of a language allowing know-little users to drag-and-drop themselves a solution to their software needs.
+This is absurd.
+If anything, VB's drag-and-drop style takes the DESIGN out of programming, and design is a craft on its own, completely seperate from the act of designing a useful program or website.
+One must still connect the design and create the functionality on the back end of a project, which is programming at its purest.
+Also, saying that programming isn't a craft because you don't necessarily need an educational background or have to go through a rigorous span of training strips the title of "craft" from many, many professions that are more crafts than law or medicine.
+I can understand the idea that people who aren't software developers don't care how elegant a solution is, but if I buy a nice hand-made chair, I don't give a fuck about how elegantly it was made.
+Does that make the person who crafted this chair with their own hands and wit any less of a craftsman?
+No. And, as such, if I formulate a breakthrough or efficient solution to your problem, it doesn't mean shit if you know how beautiful and unique my solution is or not.
+A craft is defined as an activity involving skill in which the craftsman makes something by hand.
+How you obtained the skill shouldn't have any weight in your title as a craftsman.

 ###[Why Software Development is a Craft](http://blog.8thlight.com/doug-bradbury/2009/08/22/why-software-development-is-a-craft.html)
+This article does a good job explaining, in a simple and detailed way, why software development is indeed a craft.
+It goes to the extent of breaking down what defines a craft, and dedicating a section to explaining why software development relies on each of these segments of craftsmanship.
+Though I do believe in software development as a craft, I never considered what aspects of programming makes it a craft.
+I also like how the article describes the gradual connection of the hand and the eye over time by contrasting today's instant debugging capabilities versus the lengthy time between writing your code and running it for the first time that developers had to deal with previously.

 ###[Software Engineering: Dead?](http://blog.codinghorror.com/software-engineering-dead/)
 This article scared me at first until I read further and thought more deeply about what was actually being said.